The 10 Most Affordable Places to Live in New England

 Windsor ranks No. 7 among New England markets by energy costs, with households paying $0.22 per kWh of electricity.

-How we ranked the most affordable places in New England
+How we ranked the most affordable cities and towns in New England

 We evaluated 470 zip codes in New England with a population over 10,000 on nine metrics.
 We then assigned each market an Affordability Score based on its weighted and combined rankings.